 - Giving property tax breaks to landowners who agree to preserve their woodlands.

-Adopt and enforce sound regulations that will protect the scenic, environmental and economic benefits of trees.
-Tree conservation ordinances are an important tool that may require planting street trees, protect sensitive forested areas, limit clearing during development, or provide incentives for development that preserves trees.
+- Adopt and enforce sound regulations that will protect the scenic, environmental, and economic benefits of trees.
+Tree conservation ordinances are an important tool that may require planting street trees, protecting sensitive forested areas, limiting clearing during development, or providing incentives for development that preserves trees.
 Austin, TX; Seattle, WA; Cincinnati, OH; and Tampa, FL are just some of the cities across the country that have adopted strict tree preservation ordinances.